-An authentic recipe for Shami Kabab with homemade kabab masala gives you the best flavor of shami kebab ever with soft, moist, and juicy bites.
+An authentic Shami Kabab Pakistani recipe prepared with homemade kabab masala gives the best flavor ever with soft, moist, and juicy bites.
 Golden fried kabab patties prepared with beef or mutton along with chana dal are enough to give you a drooling vibe.
 One of the best freezer recipe for Indian and Pakistani moms.

 When it comes to Indian and Pakistani kabab, Shami kabab is on top as our moms feel easy to serve it in a variety of ways.
 Isn't it?